TA-Lib/ta-lib-python/README.md

 $ python setup.py install
 ```

-Note: this requires that you have already installed the ``ta-lib`` library
+Note: this requires that you have already installed the ``TA-Lib`` library
 on your computer (you can [download it](http://ta-lib.org/hdr_dw.html) or
 use your computers package manager to install it, e.g.,
 ``brew install ta-lib`` on Mac OS X).